jedisct1/dsvpn/README.md

 GloryTun is excellent, but requires post-configuration and the maintained branch uses UDP.

-OpenVPN is horribly complicated to set up.
+OpenVPN is horribly difficult to set up.

+Sshuttle is very nice and I've been using it a lot in the past, but it's not a VPN.
+It doesn't tunnel non-TCP traffic.
+It also requires a full Python install, which I'd rather avoid on my router.

-Everything else I looked at was either too difficult to use, slow, bloated, didn't work on MacOS, didn't work on my small router, wasn't maintained, or didn't feel secure.
+Everything else I looked at was either too difficult to use, slow, bloated, didn't work on MacOS, didn't work on small devices, was complicated to cross-compile due to dependencies, wasn't maintained, or didn't feel secure.

+## Cryptography

+The cryptographic primitives used in DSVPN are available as a standalone project: [Charm](https://github.com/jedisct1/charm).

+## Guarantees, support, feature additions

+None.

+This is a weekend project, and this is what I use, because it solves a problem I had.
+Extending it to solve different problems is not planned, but feel free to fork it and tailor it to your needs!